ReDxDaGer/DiscordBot/README.md

 - It can kick all the members of the server (but that piece of command can only be executed by thr person who is owner of the server.)
 - It can join vc as well as can leave the vc (voice chats) and can play multiple songs of your choice.
 - It can display the avatar of the person who is mentioned.
+- It can delete several messages as per your command
 # How to use the Bot
 - Prefix of the bot is ```!!```
 - You can kick all by ```!!kickall```